pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 Key insight after the Logistic Regression model with training through train_test_split:

 11).
-Feature Scaling the input feature
-     Logistic Regression is sensitive to the scale of the input features.
+Feature Scaling As we are aware Logistic Regression is sensitive to the scaling of the input features.

 i).
 Using StandardScaler for feature scaling
 Key insight after the Logistic Regression model with training through using feature scaling StandardScaler: